bz2vsr/bz2cp-install/README.md

 ## Troubleshooting

 If you encounter in-game mouse issues such as mouse input freezes, you are likely using a mouse with a DPI setting that is too high.
-Try lowering it into the 250 range, or use a regular/older USB mouse.
+I suggest lowering your DPI to 250 or lower, or use a regular/older USB mouse.